kuashio/estamosRTOS/README.md

  - define **`ESTAMOSRTOS_DEBUG`** in your code to add debug information in your code.
 This includes pushing notable values to the registers in the initial stack frame (0x33333333 for R3 for example).
 You don't want this for production, as it means more code, but it's sometimes useful for debugging.
 Look for **`ESTAMOSRTOS_DEBUG`** in the code to learn more.

+## Why the silly name?
+In spanish, RTOS sounds like "fed up", so the author thought it would be appropriate to call his ungodly project "We're Fed Up".

 ## Bug report and contact
 kuashio@gmail.com